Dynamic Tool Dependency Retrieval for Lightweight Function Calling: Prompt Examples

 (*@\textit{\# Test Task}@*) Now choose the next function call for this task: User query: 'Reply to the currently selected email in Mail with the match details attached and create a new note titled "Festival Notes" to summarize the discussions.'.
 Executed plan so far: None \end{promptbox}

 \begin{promptbox}{Parameter Filling} (*@\textit{\# System Guidelines}@*) You are an expert AI Agent specialized in calling functions to satisfy user queries.
-You are given a user query and a set of variables you can use.
+You are given a user query you are trying to complete.
 You are also given the function to be used and a description of its behavior and input parameter.
-Based on this, you should identify which variables to assign to each function parameter in order to solve the query.
+Based on this, you should identify which variables (words in the query) to assign to each function parameter in order to solve the query.
 You should only return the parameter names and associated variables.
 You MUST put the matched parameter names and variables in the format of arg_name1=variable1, arg_name2=variable2, ...
 The parameter names MUST be among the ones listed in the Input.
 For optional parameter, defined with is_optional=True, you can choose to either assign a variable, e.g.: 'arg_name1=variable1,' or instead leave the parameter unused.
 You SHOULD NOT include any other text in the response.
 You are given below one example query for the same function, paired with the expected answer to solve the query.
 You can use this as an example to predict the correct parameter and variables matching for the query.

 (*@\textit{\# Example Task}@*) Input: User query: 'Open the location "The Peninsula, New York" in Apple Maps and append the summary of the "TravelGuide.pdf" to the note titled "Vacation Plans" in the "Travel" folder.'.
 Executed function calls so far with their respective output variable: out_1 = maps_open_location(query='The Peninsula, New York') out_2 = open_and_get_file_path(name_or_path='TravelGuide.pdf') out_3 = summarize_pdf(pdf_path='out_2') You will be using the function 'append_note_content' to solve this query.
 What this function does is 'Appends content to an existing note'.
-This function accepts the following parameters names, each listed with its expected variable type, whether it is optional, and a short description. [name: 'name', type: 'str', is_optional: 'False', description: ''], [name: 'append_content', type: 'str', is_optional: 'False', description: ''], [name: 'folder', type: 'str', is_optional: 'True', description: ''] You will pair each of the parameter names above with one variable.
+This function accepts the following parameters names, each listed with its expected variable type, whether it is optional, and a short description. [name: 'name', type: 'str', is_optional: 'False', description: ''], [name: 'append_content', type: 'str', is_optional: 'False', description: ''], [name: 'folder', type: 'str', is_optional: 'True', description: ''] You will pair each of the parameter names above with one variable (or possibly an empty string, if optional).
 Output:

 (*@\textit{\# Example Answer}@*) name=Vacation Plans, append_content=out_3, folder=Travel